-- Cooking for too long is the last thing that you want to do to an Indian-Chinese dish.
+- Cooking for too long is the last thing you want to do for an Indian-Chinese dish.
 It has to be quickly stir-fried.
 So that the vegetables do not lose their crunch and the paneer is not turn chewy.

-- To make little extra sauce, add ¼ Cup of water while cooking the vegetables.
+- To make a little extra sauce, add ¼ Cup of water while cooking the vegetables.
 Simmer the sauce until it thickens.
 And then add the paneer.
-If you prefer dry Chilli Paneer do not add more than 2 – 3 tablespoons of water.
+If you prefer dry Chilli Paneer, do not add more than 2 – 3 tablespoons of water.

-- At last, allow the paneer, to absorb the flavor of the sauce.
+- At last, allow the paneer to absorb the sauce’s flavor.
 Let paneer sit in the pan for at least 5 – 10 minutes before serving.

-First, soak block of paneer in lukewarm water for 5 – 6 minutes before marinating.
-This way your paneer will always be super soft and moist even after shallow frying.
+First, soak the block of paneer in lukewarm water for 5 – 6 minutes before marinating.
+This way, your paneer will always be super soft and moist even after shallow frying.

-Chilli Paneer is served as both snacks and main-course.
+Chilli Paneer is served as both snack and main course.
 The dry version of the dish is served as an appetizer.

-For the main course, serve it with stir-fry noodles, fried rice, or steamed jasmine rice or sticky rice.
+For the main course, serve it with stir-fry noodles, fried rice, steamed jasmine rice, or sticky rice.

-You can use the chilli paneer to make vegetarian tortilla wraps for the evening snacks and school lunchboxes.
+You can use the leftover chilli paneer to make vegetarian tortilla wraps for the evening snacks and school lunch boxes.

-If sandwich and wraps are so not your things, then toss the leftover chilli paneer with cooked rice and you have a fantastic one-pot meal.
+If sandwiches and wraps are not your things, toss the leftover chilli paneer with cooked rice, and you have a fantastic one-pot meal.

-To make a vegan chilli sauce, use tofu or mushroom instead of paneer like I did in this vegan tofu stir fry.
-Marinate, shallow-fry, and then cook the tofu/mushroom in the chilli sauce.
+To make a vegan chilli sauce, use tofu or mushroom instead of paneer as I did in this vegan tofu stir fry.
+Marinate, shallow-fry, and cook the tofu/mushroom in the chilli sauce.
 Chilli Mushroom or tofu is a gratifying vegan meal for lunch or dinner.

 - 200 gram paneer (cottage cheese), cut into cubes